Experts: No Proof Autism Diets Help/Don't Help

 And because gut troubles are particularly hard to diagnose in kids with autism, misdiagnosis (or missed diagnosis) can lead to time-consuming behavioral treatments that won't work.
 Signs of gut disorders may include:

 - Frequent clearing of the throat or swallowing

 - Gritting teeth

-- Constantly applying pressure to the abdomen by leaning against furniture or
+- Constantly applying pressure to the abdomen by leaning against furniture or pressing with hands

 - Unusual posturing

 - Self-injurious behavior such as face slapping or head banging

 - Difficulty falling or staying asleep

 Many of these behaviors are typical of autism, and may result in behavioral treatment.
 Such treatment is no substitute for medical evaluation, however, although there's no reason to withhold behavioral treatment.